 The hard part is finding a camper with the features we (my wife) wants that will tow comfortably.
 Suggestions are welcome here too!
 Bunk Beds, One or Two entry (if one it cannot be next to bunks), sofa, slide out for floor space, queen bed separated by wall... thats not too much to ask is it? (jk- its tough to find without hitting 30'+) If a manufacturer would just make a model with a sofa instead of a slide out dinette we would be sold!

-I am planning to haul with my 2012 GMC Sierra 1500.
+*2012 GMC Sierra 1500.
 Specs on the truck include; 4x4, crew cab, max trailer package (5.3 KDL HD Cooling Package, trailer brake harness, 3.42 ratio).
-I have installed the Tekonsha P3 brake controller and am planning to use a weight distributing hitch with sway control.
-I am currently leaning toward the Camco Recurve R6 hitch to meet both these needs (receiver hitch is rated to 1,100lbs with WD hitch).
+I have installed the Tekonsha P3 brake controller.
+I currently have the Camco Recurve R6 hitch for sway and WD.
 The truck manual max trailer weight states 9,500lbs with a GCWR of 15,000lbs (truck GVWR 7,000lbs).
 I do understand the balancing required between truck and trailer for GCWR; if truck fully loaded is 5,500lbs and tongue weight is 1,000 pounds the max trailer becomes 8,500 pounds not the book stated 9,500.